shawger/pucklab/docs/gameReadme.md

  - When a attempt or goal is moused over, show a tool tip showing details of the attempt or goal.

  - Allow the user to zoom into different periods.
+As part of a user request, I made it so when a period is zoomed, the chart shifts so the initial difference in attempts is always 0 at the start of a period.

 ### Game Stat Summary Chart